mattevans/test-action/README.md

 3. **Important Note about Topics**:
    - The Telegram action does not directly support `message_thread_id` as an input parameter
-   - We work around this by using the `args` parameter with `-message.thread.id=X` format
+   - We work around this by using the `args` parameter with the format: `args: -message.thread.id=2`
-   - This is why we need the custom workflows for topic testing
+   - The args parameter must be on a single line (not using the pipe `|` syntax)

 4. **Topic testing**:
    - Use the "Test Telegram Topics" workflow to send test messages to different topics